 The Life, Accident & Health Producer Exam consists of one hundred thirty (130) questions.
-You have two hundred ten (210) minutes to complete this exam.
-Be sure to read over the PSI Exams Life, Accident & Health Producer Examination Content Outline.
+You have one hundred (150) minutes to complete this exam.
+Be sure to read over the Prometric Life, Accident & Health or Sickness Producer Examination Content Outline.

 The Property & Casualty Producer Exam consists of one hundred twenty (120) questions.
 You have one hundred fifty (150) minutes to complete this exam.
-Be sure to read over the PSI Exams Property & Casualty Producer Examination Content Outline.
+Be sure to read over the Prometric Property & Casualty Producer Examination Content Outline.

 The minimum score to pass both of these exams is 70% correct answers.
 If you fail an exam, you must wait a minimum of fourteen (14) days to attempt a retake.